featherbear/UNSW-COMP1521/blog/__hugo/content/post/program_concurrency.md

 There are (more than but I'll talk about) two ways for a program to create concurrent tasks, forks and threads.

 # Process Forking
-A fork duplicates/clones the current process into its own separate space (Memory, variables, state is independently cloned)
+A fork duplicates/clones the current process into its own separate space.
+(Memory, variables, state is independently cloned).

 ## Functions
 Library: unistd.h